Idrissa Touré: Juventus U23

 In August 2018, Touré joined Juventus U23 on loan for the 2018–19 season.
 Juventus secured an option to sign him permanently.
 At the end of the season, Juventus decided to redeem the buying option and paid €1 million for the player.

 On 3 September 2020, he joined Eredivisie club Vitesse on loan from Juventus.

 Pisa

 Touré joined Serie B club Pisa permanently in July 2021, having agreed a contract until 2025.

+Monza

+On 21 August 2026, Touré joined Serie A club Monza, having agreed on a contract until 2028.

 International career

 Touré was the captain of Germany U18 national team, playing 9 times.
 For the U19 team, he made 3 appearances scoring 1 goal.

 Personal life

 Touré was born in Berlin to Guinean parents and has four siblings.